There are proper conventions and etiquette that participants are expected to follow.

 Before The Hunt

-- Arrive early and give yourself time to be tacked up and mounted before the hunt goes out.
+- EARLY IS ON TIME.
+Arrive early and give yourself time to be tacked up and mounted before the hunt goes out.
 If you are late the hunt will leave without you.
+Do not try and find the hunt on your own.
+Remain at the meet until a field master comes through.

 - When you arrive at the Meet, go up and say “Good Morning” to the Masters.